joehalloran/shoppinglist_project/README.md

 ﻿#  Shopping List Project

-An example shopping list application for a Google Apprenticeship in Digital Innovation application.
+An example shopping list application for a Google Apprenticeship in Digital Innovation application by Joe Halloran.

 ## Project Brief: Option 2 - App Engine